Madhav-Gupta-28/AI-Generated-NFT-Marketplace/README.md

-          THANKS ENJOY The AIFT MARKETPLACE
+          THANKS ENJOY The Poply MARKETPLACE

 "AIFT" -> It is an Next Generation AI Generated NFT Margketplace.
 Where Users can Give Description to the AI Prompt.
 And Then Can Mint the NFT of the Image They are getting from the AI.